Louisville Metro Police Department: Communications

-LMPD radio callsigns are based off the division, platoon, beat, and beat unit the officer is assigned.
+LMPD radio callsigns are based on the division, platoon, beat, and beat unit the officer is assigned.
 If an officer is working in the 1st division, assigned to the 2nd platoon, in the 4th beat; their radio callsign would be 124.
 Within that beat, there would be other officers assigned.
 Those officers would be labeled 124-Adam, 124-Baker, 124-Charlie, so on so forth.

 Sergeants who are assigned to a patrol division will use a 3-digit callsign to identify themselves.
 Their callsigns are based on the division and platoon that they are working.

 Command and or administrative staff will typically use either their assigned 4-digit code number (similar to a badge number) or will use another callsign assigned to them by their chain of command or MetroSafe.

 The shift commander, who will either be a Major (day shift) or a Lieutenant (night shift) will identify themselves as Car 10.

 Officers or detectives working in units such as homicide, robbery, and traffic enforcement; will use a different callsign that is assigned to them via their chain of command and MetroSafe.